-Hosta Cameo – Dwarf – 6″ tall, 12″ spread, purple flowers.
+Hosta Cameo – Dwarf – 6″ tall, 12″ spread, purple flowers, part-full shade.
 This mini hosta has small, round, green leaves with creamy white margins jetting towards the midrib.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 Out of stock